gingerlee/ggdoesit/README.md

 ## Description

-**CSS Week 4:** A personal portfolio site to compile all CSS, SASS and CSS animation course material.
-This is a simple site that aims to be clean and straightforward to give a solid sense of who I am and of my technical skills.
+**CSS Week 4:** A personal portfolio site to compile all CSS, SASS and CSS animation course material learned thus far.
+This is a simple site that aims to be clean and straightforward to give a solid sense of who I am and lend a hand into viewing my technical skills.

 ## Installation
 To view this repository copy this [link](https://gingerlee.github.io/ggdoesit/) into the browser of your choice.